 From a rural upbringing in the deep south to various undertakings around the globe, Kelvin was originally attracted to Marlborough through work at Outward Bound.
 With a background in experiential education and personal development the step across to the Graeme Dingle Foundation in 2012 was a small one.

 Kelvin’s an absolute ball of positive energy and to say he’s passionate about making a difference for the community and young people of Marlborough would be an understatement!

-“I love talking with schools and whānau about the changes they see in their kids – I’m really proud to be part of the team bringing Kiwi Can, Stars and Career Navigator to over 50% of kids across Marlborough.”
+“I love talking with schools and whānau about the changes they see in their kids – I’m really proud to be part of the team bringing our programmes to over 50% of kids across Marlborough.”

 Kelvin is also a key point of contact for all our sponsors, and with his infectious enthusiasm, it is no wonder we are privileged to have built up such a strong support base in Marlborough.

-Kelvin enjoys adventures (with backpack, paddles or pedals) in the Marlborough outdoors – and nowadays these are usually shared with his 3 daughters.
+Kelvin enjoys adventures (with backpack, paddles or pedals) in the Marlborough outdoors – and nowadays these are usually shared with his 3 daughters, and wife, Irmi.

 Tayla’s background is as a marine and environmental scientist, so it is no wonder that she gravitates to the outdoors in her spare time – surfing, diving, mountain bike riding and travelling to see more of New Zealand.

 Alexandra joined the team in 2023 – stepping in to the role as Kiwi Can Coordinator from her career in the Royal New Zealand Air Force.
 Her former life in the RNZAF was in logistics and as an instructor, which makes her well suited to keeping the Kiwi Can team running like a dream!